thingsiplay/findpick/README.md

 Bash's internal function
 [getopts](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/html_node/Bourne-Shell-Builtins.html#index-getopts)
 is used to parse options.
-(Note: Not to be confused with the standalone program `getopt`, which is a totally different parser and not part of Bash.)
+(Note: *Not to be confused with the standalone program `getopt`, which is a totally different parser and not part of Bash.*)

 Due to parser restrictions in Bash, there are only short form of OPTIONS like `-h`.
 Long form such as `--help` are not supported.
 OPTIONS in general start with a single dash `-` followed by a letter.
-They are either standalones like `-h` or with an additional argument such as `-c DIR`.
+They are either standalone like `-h` or have an additional argument such as `-c DIR`.
 OPTIONS can be combined too; in example `-p -t x -c bin` is equivalent to `-ptx -cbin`.

 FILES are positional arguments, meaning one or more paths to files and folders.
 These aren't OPTIONS and therefore don't start with a dash `-`.
 FILES must be given after any OPTIONS in the commandline, otherwise the option parser gets confused.
-Use double dash `--` to stop parsing OPTIONS and indicate that everything after the double dash is a file or folder.
+Use double dash `--` to stop parsing OPTIONS and indicate that everything after the double dash is a file or folder, such as `fp -a -- -*`

 If no FILES is given, then either the content of current working directory or the one set by `-c DIR` is listed.
 However if any FILES is given, then only